streamthoughts/jikkou/README.md

 ## How to Manage ACLs

-**KafkaSpecs can be used to simply describe all ACLs that need to be created on Kafka Cluster:**
+**Kafka Specs can be used to simply describe all ACLs that need to be created on Kafka Cluster:**

 ```yaml
 version: 1